KiranPrakash9470/EthAvaxInterModule1/README.md

 Each mechanism serves a specific purpose, and the choice of which one to use depends on the situation and the desired behavior of the contract.

-## License

-This contract is released under the MIT License.
-Please see the [LICENSE](LICENSE) file for more details.